petrabartmeyer/ShapeAdjustedEllipse/README.md

 The ownership of the results and the implementation in these folders are from Petra Bartmeyer, Natalia Biscola, and Leif Havton.
 For futher informations about the codes, please contact petra.bartmeyer<at>gmail.com.
 For informations about the biological data, please contact leif.havton<at>mssm.edu or natalia.biscola<at>mssm.edu

+  If you are using the Shape Adjusted Ellipse method or the code in this repository please cite:
+  Bartmeyer, Petra M., Natalia P. Biscola, and Leif A. Havton.
+"A shape-adjusted ellipse approach corrects for varied axonal dispersion angles and myelination in primate nerve roots."
+Scientific reports 11.1 (2021): 1-12.